2 Days in Ubud, Bali

 Scooter Traffic in Ubud, Bali

-Endless amount of Scooters in Ubud
+An endless amount of Scooters in Ubud

 Campuhan Ridge Walk

-The Campuhan Ridge Walk is a 3.5K in-and-out trail meaning you can turn around any time if the uphill gets to be too much.
-It is rated as being easy but in the heat, you will surely break a sweat and we pulled over several times to catch our breath.
+The Campuhan Ridge Walk is a 3.5 km in-and-out trail, meaning you can turn around at any time if the uphill gets too much.
+It is rated as easy, but in the heat, you will surely break a sweat, and we pulled over several times to catch our breath.

-Ubud is a crowded place and the ridge walk is no different.
-We had timed our walk with sunset so this is probably the busiest time of day.
-The scenery was okay but also slightly underwhelming.
+Ubud is a crowded place, and the ridge walk is no different.
+We had timed our walk with sunset, so this is probably the busiest time of day.
+The scenery was okay, but also slightly underwhelming.

 Enjoying corn on the cob at the Campuhan Ridge Walk trail in Ubud, Bali